-Priority Objectives Public safety Streets are safe and have unobstructed passage on the carriageway and on the footpath Streets have clear views for all modes of transport Streets are safe and unobstructed passage for those who may be physically or visually impaired Accessibility for all Streets are inclusive so that anyone with an impairment will be able to access public space activations People who are pushing prams or using mobility devices will be able to access the facility Streets are easily navigated by all transport modes Support public transport Retention of loading zones, disabled bays, bus zones and car share bays Support access to local businesses and residences Balancing a prosperous local economy with local amenity Supporting a prosperous local economy is balanced with ensuring that a public space activation (and any associated off-site impacts) do not cause any significant impacts on the function and amenity of surrounding areas in relation to nuisance, noise, and other amenity considerations.
+Priority Objectives Public safety Streets are safe and have unobstructed passage on the carriageway and on the footpath Streets have clear views for all modes of transport Streets are safe and have unobstructed passage for those who may be physically or visually impaired Accessibility for all Streets are inclusive so that anyone with an impairment will be able to access a parklet People who are pushing prams or using mobility devices will be able to access the facility Streets are easily navigated by all transport modes including pedestrians Access to public transport stops is not impaired Loading zones, on of loading zones, disabled bays, bus zones and car share bays are retained Access to local businesses and residences is not impaired Balancing a prosperous local economy with local amenity • Supporting a prosperous local economy is balanced with ensuring that a parklet and any associated off-site impacts) do not cause any significant impacts on the function and amenity of surrounding areas in relation to nuisance, noise, and other amenity considerations.
 Vibrant street life Streets are vibrant and lively Streets contribute positively to an area's sense of place and character.
-Attractive streetscape Streets are attractive, clean and pleasantHeritage significance is not diminished Leisure opportunities Public space activations support social interaction, alfresco dining and drinking as enjoyable leisure activities
+Attractive streetscape Streets are attractive, clean and pleasantAny heritage significance is not diminished Leisure opportunities Parklets support social interaction, alfresco dining and drinking as enjoyable leisure activities in a managed way.